-6.27 In addition to travelling by public transport, it is expected that a small number of journeys will be made to / from the development by taxi given its location and primary use as a hotel.
-It is important to note however, that the majority of taxi trips will not be new / primary trips, but rather associated with taxis already in the area diverting to or passing by the hotel.

-6.28 The TRICS data used to determine the impact of the development and appended to this report, indicates that the proposed hotel will generate up to 21 taxi movements across a typical day (11 vehicles arriving and departing), equating to less than 1 vehicle in any hour whilst the residential dwellings will not generate any taxi movements whatsoever.
+- In addition to travelling by public transport, it is expected that a small number of journeys will be made to / from the development by taxi given its location and primary use as a hotel.
+It is important to note however, that the majority of taxi trips will not be new / primary trips, but rather associated with taxis already in the area diverting to or passing by the hotel. - 6.21 The TRICS data used to determine the impact of the development and appended to this report, indicates that the proposed hotel will generate up to 18 taxi movements across a typical day (9 vehicles arriving and departing), equating to less than 1 vehicle in any hour.